Does Mediation Have Future Benefits?

 There is no charge for an initial phone consultation (about 15 minutes) to discuss whether mediation may be a good fit for you and the other party or parties.

-The hourly rate of mediation services for working with one mediator is $275.00.
-Some cases work better with two mediators in which case the hourly rate is $350.00.
+Some cases work better with two mediators in which case the hourly rate is $300.00 — which can be split between the parties.

 Mediation services include: